 1. Check The Information On “Information Returns”

-In the Form 1098 example, the nonresident should inform the mortgage lender not to use the encumbered vacation home as the borrower’s address.
+In the Form 1098 example, the nonresident should instruct the mortgage lender not to use the encumbered vacation home as the borrower’s address.
 The borrower’s address should be his home state address.
 Mortgage lenders don’t care one way or the other.
 Only by default do they use the local address.
 So, tell them not to.
 Otherwise, it almost always leads to a residency audit.

 This applies to other information returns.
 For instance, many of my clients are nonresidents who work remotely for a California company.
 Their employer will, of course, generate a W-2 reporting their income.
 It’s critical that nonresidents in this situation instruct the employer not to report the income as California source, which means the W-2 should only use the nonresident’s out-of-state address.
 Most large companies understand these reporting rules.
 But smaller employers may not.
-To get certainty, always raise the issue.
+To obtain certainty, always raise the issue.

 The good news is, information returns aren’t usually prepared and filed with Sacramento until the end of the year.
 Often, they don’t go out until the deadline, which is the end of January of the next year.
 So, there is still time to fix any problems.
 If some information returns have already been prepared (a 1099 might be issued upon performance of a service), then have them corrected before the new year.
 That will forestall this problem.